Exceptional-Khoi/tp/docs/DeveloperGuide.md

 #### Configure the coding style
 If using IntelliJ IDEA, follow [se-edu/guides] IDEA: Configuring the code style to match the project’s conventions (indentation, imports, wrapping, etc.).

-**Tips** Optionally, follow [se-edu/guides] Using Checkstyle to enable Checkstyle in IDEA so style issues are reported as you code.
+**Tips:** Optionally, follow [se-edu/guides] Using Checkstyle to enable Checkstyle in IDEA so style issues are reported as you code.

 #### Set up CI
 This repository already includes GitHub Actions workflow files in .github/workflows/.